RobertCPatrona/Calculator/README.md

 `Ctrl+C`

-* In case of errors, use:
+* In case of npm errors when starting the app, use:

 `npm update`